-On the other hand, I’ve also experienced lifestyle inflation, spent too much money and, as a result, put myself on a two-year shopping ban (ending July 6, 2016).
-The goal was to become a more conscious consumer; the result has far surpassed that expectation and taken me down an entirely new path.
+On the other hand, I also experienced lifestyle inflation, spent too much money and, as a result, put myself on a two-year shopping ban (ended July 6, 2016).
+The goal was to become a more conscious consumer; the result far surpassed that expectation and took me down an entirely new path.

 - The Rules for My Yearlong Shopping Ban / Second Yearlong Shopping Ban